theshobhitsingh/Chat-Room/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+To contribute to this project, please fork the repository and submit a pull request with your changes.

 1. Fork the repository.
 2. Create a new branch for your feature: